 Column Dresses- Not Beaded

 For women today who have a waistless body shape, the column gown is perfect.
 Women who are top-heavy may also have good luck with a column gown with a belt or side clasp to accentuate the low waist.
-A higher natural waist and even empire waist was also common in the 1919-1922 years so feel free to pick whatever style of long gown that suits your fancy as long as the overall shape is long and tubular.
-This may mean sizing up to avoid too many accentuated curves as well as using shapewear.
+A higher natural waist and even empire waist was also common in the 1919-1922 years, so feel free to pick whatever style of long gown that suits your fancy, as long as the overall shape is long and tubular.
+This may mean sizing up to avoid too many accentuated curves, in addition to using shapewear.
 Shop plus size dresses and formal gowns (all sizes).

-The kaftan/caftan dress can easily be found today in the swimwear section.
+The kaftan dress can easily be found today in the swimwear section.
 These light, shapeless popover dresses are made into swimwear coverups.
-Most of them will be very sheer so it is best to wear a long slip underneath.
-Also, look for designs that have some Art Deco (geometric) or middle eastern style.
+Most of them will be very sheer, so it is best to wear a long slip underneath.
+Also, look for designs that have some Art Deco (geometric) or Middle Eastern style.
 1970s boho or hippie fashion designers are reviving the kaftan dress.
 I expect to see the options only increase in 2020.

-There is nothing that says 1920s flapper like a short fringe covered mini dress.
-Those 1960s does ’20s costumes are not accurate to the decade but fringe itself was frequently used on designer dresses.
-Most fringe was very long strands dripping from sleeveless party dresses as well as shawls and evening jackets.
+There is nothing that says 1920s flapper quite like a short fringe covered mini dress.
+Those 1960s-does-’20s costumes are not accurate to the decade, but fringe itself was frequently used on designer dresses.
+Most fringe was very long strands dripping from sleeveless party dresses, as well as shawls and evening jackets.
 Showgirls such as those in Ziegfeld Follies used fringe, feathers, and metallic lace to make their sexy and exotic costumes dazzle on stage.